 And as Christian moms, your standards are very high on how you should be responding to stressful situations as common as arguing children day in and day out.
 Right?

-Many times you respond to stress in unhealthy ways and I have listed eight of them in the ebook.
-Read about 7 of them in this blogpost.
-(I later thought of an 8th one!)
+Many times you respond to stress in unhealthy ways and I have listed eight of them in the eBook.
 When you respond to stress in unhealthy ways, you are only “surviving” your days.
 Every day is just another one to make it through – however you can.

 But handling stress in a healthy way, God’s way, puts you in “thriving” mode.
 And that’s where you want to be.